avoidwork/turtle.io/README.md

 ## Examples

+turtle.io requires a ***default*** virtual host to be specified, because it is the failover, when a request can't be routed.

 ### Virtual hosts

 Virtual host keys are the hostname, and the value is the directory relative to "root".